JanssenProject/jans/docs/admin/vm-ops/certificates.md

 # Web server certificate

-## Web server certitification installation
+## Web server certificate installation

 We are using LetsEncrypt cert to write this documentation.